Available entirely online!

 Frequently Asked Questions

-If you enjoy helping others and your community, a B.S. in Criminal Justice may be for you.
-Additionally, a Criminal Justice degree may be ideal if you work within a law enforcement agency and seek a promotion.
+Criminal justice encompasses a wide range of careers, including law enforcement, corrections, legal services, and more.
+It involves the study of crime, criminal behavior, and the justice system.
+If you enjoy helping others and your community, criminal justice may be the field for you.
+Additionally, a Criminal Justice Degree may be ideal if you work within a law enforcement agency and seek a promotion.

 Apply